incuna/authentic/doc/attribute_management_explained.rst

 When authentic 2 deals with attributes and needs mapping?
 ---------------------------------------------------------

-Authentic2 behaves as an attribute provider:
+Authentic 2 behaves as an attribute provider:
 * At the SSO login
 * When an attribute request is received

 Authentic requests (e.g. by soap) are not yet supported.

-When Authentic2 behaves as an attribute provider at SSO login
+When Authentic 2 behaves as an attribute provider at SSO login
 _____________________________________________________________

 At a SSO request, just before responding to the service provider, the saml2